-31 publications that are related to Population estimates , sorted by release date
+41 publications that are related to Population estimates , sorted by release date

-National population estimates broken down into small geographical areas (super output areas, health geographies, wards, parliamentary constituencies and national parks).
+National population estimates broken down into small geographical areas (Super Output Areas, health geographies, wards, Parliamentary constituencies and National Parks).

-Population estimates by marital status and living arrangements, England and Wales: 2002 to 2015 (Latest release)Population by legal marital status and cohabitation status by age and sex for England and Wales.
+Population estimates by marital status and living arrangements, England and Wales: 2002 to 2017 (Latest release)Annual estimates of population by legal marital status and cohabitation status by age and sex for England and Wales.